echabert/CosmixAna/README.md

 - Data is stored in `detector_measurements.csv` in the project root.
 - The angle fit model is explicitly shown as `f(θ) = A·cos(θ)^n + B` in the UI when the fit is activated.
 - The app supports English and French via the language selector.
+- dectector_measurement.csv needs to be reset
+- the function update_dashboard of the file detector_app.py needs to be updated to call a function what will run the real data taking.